 Chlorophyll content in ocean waters is an important indicator of water health because phytoplankton, tiny micro-organisms that are the foundation of the marine food chain, use chlorophyll to carry out photosynthesis, capturing Co2 from the atmosphere.

-As chlorophyll in the water changes the way it reflects and absorbs sunlight, scientists can map the amount and location of phytoplankton.
+As chlorophyll in the the ocean changes the way it reflects and absorbs sunlight, scientists can map the amount and location of phytoplankton using satellites.
 These indicators give us valuable insights into the health of the ocean environment.

 Satellites can also help to identify the ocean areas that are most at risk of acidification.